CS-3203-team-g/food-project/README.md

 ### Prerequisites

-- **Java JDK:** Ensure you have Java installed.
+- **Java JDK:** Ensure you have Java installed
-- **Maven:** Make sure Maven is installed and configured.
+- **Maven:** Make sure Maven is installed and configured
-- **Git:** To clone the repository.
+- **Git:** To clone the repository

 ### Getting Started

-PantryPilot is launching as a website, so no installation is needed
+PantryPilot is launching as a website, so no installation is necessary

 - Launch PantryPilot.ai to create an account or login